It includes cancers that affect the tongue, lips, floor of the mouth, hard palate and cheeks.

 Here are 7 early signs of the disease that you should not ignore if you want to successfully treat Oral Cancer:

-- Ulcers or red or white patches that have a velvety texture are one of the first signs that crop up.
-If the patches do not heal in 3 weeks, it is highly probable that oral cancer is starting to develop.
+- Ulcers/Red/ White Patches – Ulcers, or red or white patches, having a velvety texture are also among the first signs that appear.
+If the spots do not heal in 3 weeks, it is highly probable that oral cancer is starting to develop.

-- People who suffer from this cancer experience difficulty in chewing and swallowing, moving the jaw or tongue and speaking in the early stages.
-If this occurs, it is important to take prompt action and get it checked by a doctor.
+- Trouble Chewing/ Swallowing – People who suffer from the initial stages of oral cancer often experience trouble in chewing and swallowing, jaw or tongue movement and speaking.
+It is important to take prompt action and get these problems checked by a doctor.

-- Sores in the mouth, neck and face that bleed persistently and do not heal within 2 weeks need to be checked as they are also symptoms of oral cancer.
+- Soreness in Mouth/ Neck/ Face – Sores in the mouth, neck, and face that bleed persistently and do not heal within two weeks, need examining as they are also symptoms of oral cancer.

-- Another symptom of oral cancer is constant bleeding in your mouth that cannot be explained.
+- Incessant Bleeding – Another sign of oral cancer is constant bleeding in your mouth which does not have any known causes.

-- Oral cancer patients also experience chronic sore throat in the early stages.
-The sore throat can also be accompanied by a lump in your throat.
+- A chronic Sore Throat – Oral cancer patients also experience persistent sore throats in the early stages.
+A lump in your throat can also accompany a sore throat.
 Once this symptom shows up, it is best to get it checked out by a doctor as soon as possible.

 Other Signs & Symptoms